 AirSculpt® Education

-Subcutaneous fat refers to the layer of pinchable fat that lies just below the skin.
+Subcutaneous fat is the layer of pinchable fat that lies just below the skin.
 Responsible for storing energy and protecting the body, this fat is fine in moderate amounts, but too much can lead to or be a sign of health issues.
-Losing excess subcutaneous fat at home is most easily achieved with a healthy diet and regular exercise.

 What is Subcutaneous Fat?